AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Related Work

 \textbf{CrewAI}~\cite{crewai2024} brought role-based collaboration: developers define ``crews'' where each agent has a specialty and can delegate to peers.
 The structure is appealing, but inter-agent messages carry full task context.
 Inter-agent messages are generally propagated without dedicated filtering mechanisms.

 \textbf{AutoGPT}~\cite{autogpt2023} showed that LLMs could recursively decompose objectives into subtasks and execute them autonomously.
-The architecture leans heavily on persistent memory, and here lies the problem: any execution step can read any data.
+The architecture leans heavily on persistent memory, and this creates a fundamental gap: any execution step can read any data.
 There are no access controls.

 \textbf{AutoGen}~\cite{wu2023autogenenablingnextgenllm} takes a conversation-centric view where agents exchange structured messages, supporting multi-turn dialogue across capabilities.
 Privacy controls for internal channels are not enabled by default in the evaluated configurations.